jangelsb/git-plus-alfred-workflow/readme.md

 **NOTE**
 * If you set a “bash profile”, you can use enviroment variables for your paths, e.g, `$REPO_PATH`
 * Optional flags
   * `config` is an optional path to an actions.yaml that is only for that repo.
-The working directory for that path is the workflow's directory.
+      * The working directory for that path is the workflow's directory.
-  * `is_root: true` is an optional flag that will add all the subfolders as locations
+  * `is_root: true` is an optional flag that will add all git subfolders (1 layer deep)
+      * Folders with the same directory as a manually specified location will be skipped.
   * `show_default_commands: false` is an optional flag that will not include any of the default (git) commands for that location
+      * Useful for having a collection of global commands in one spot

 ### Step 2 (optional)